kaimast/bitstream/README.md

 ```

 ## Building
-There is no need to compile this project.
-Is is headers-only (actually it just a single header at this point).
+There is no need to compile this project, it is headers-only.
 Just copy the bistream.h to your include directory or project.

-Alternatively, you can use meson and ninja to install the header.
+Alternatively, you can use meson and ninja to install the header as well as build tests.
+You need to have google-test installed for this.

 ```bash
 meson build